KoRnFactory/svelte-injector/README.md

     target: svelteEntrypoint,
 });
 ```
-Note: since Svelte needs to share the DOM with your existing app you can't use `document.body` as a target.
+<i>Note: Svelte needs to share the DOM with your existing app.
+It's recommended you don't use `document.body` as the App target.</i>

 `App.svelte`
 ```sveltehtml